aframevr/aframe-site/src/_posts/awoa-23.md

   projects:
     - title: "Shopify &mdash; City Shoes"
       author: twitter|shopify
       description: "Shop in VR!
-Pick up some trainers and see if they match your swagger."
+Pick up some trainers and see if they match your swagga."
       image: shopify.jpg
       url: https://shopifyvr.myshopify.com/